 Facebook has long ceased being just a social network for connecting people.
 It is currently, along with Google, one of the largest sales and marketing platforms generating billions of dollars from ads and promotions.
-The same applies to Instagram which is their affiliate.
+The same applies to Instagram which is FB's affiliate.

 Thanks to your engagement (posting statuses, likes, comments) the algorithms and artificial intelligence record precisely user behaviour and distribute such information further to marketeers and advertisers.
 They in turn pay to Facebook for the advertisements aimed at narrowly defined target groups.

-Never before has marketing had such a good and convenient tool for finding potential customers (leads).
+Never before has marketing had such a powerful and convenient tool for finding potential customers (leads).
 Something that once required a lot of market research, surveys, focus groups and loads of cash, is now just a click away.
 Provided that you know what you are doing.

-Facebook advertising is a real science and not everyone can be successful.
+Facebook advertising is a true science and not everyone can be successful.
 Huge budgets are allocated for the promotion of products and services and the rates are determined subject to the frequency of the keyword, its commercial value but also the market development level.

 For instance, if you advertise a famous designer brand in the US, Facebook or Instagram ad will be charged scores of times higher than in Serbia.
 It makes sense, our market is far smaller, e-commerce still underdeveloped, let alone the purchase power.